Ftk91/NTT-Project/README.md

 * a DMZ network on 10.128.10.0/24
 * a GUEST network on 10.128.99.0/24

-Stage 0 - Beginning topogoly
+# Stage 0 - Beginning topogoly

 ![Stage-0](https://github.com/Ftk91/NTT-Project/assets/170447276/f7166442-d400-4640-8875-65a016036231)

 ----

-Stage 1 - Network Setup
+# Stage 1 - Network Setup

 In Stage 1 I added and configured Fortigate firewall, LAN Switch, DMZ Switch, and Windows 10 workstation resulting in the topology below

 ![Stage-1](https://github.com/Ftk91/NTT-Project/assets/170447276/71d92734-67db-4a8b-b600-c7e124e5c6f7)

-h2#Fortigate Firewall Configuration
+## Fortigate Firewall Configuration
 ----

 Per the client request they requested LAN to configured to 10.128.0.0/24